Eddie A. Scott

 They shipped out from the U.S., arriving at Liverpool, England, on April 21, 1944.
 Disembarking at Utah Beach, Normandy, France, June 17-23, with towed 3” anti-tank guns, they were soon supporting the advance on Cherbourg and fought along the Seves River in July.
 They participated in the drive to Le Mans and the envelopment of the Falaise Pocket in August.

 Advancing to the Moselle River in September, they supported operations against Metz through November, converting to a self-propelled battalion equipped with M36 tank destroyers in time for the final assault.
 They joined the drive toward the Saar River, the capture of Saarlautern, and subsequent fight against the Siegfried Line in December.
-On January 18, 1945, in the vicinity of Tettingen, Germany, Eddie was wounded.
+Eddie was promoted to Sergeant on December 26th.
+On January 18, 1945, in the vicinity of Tettingen, Germany, Eddie was lightly wounded.
 At the time, Company B was attached to the 94th Infantry Division.
 Deployed to the Ardennes sector in January, 1945, they were committed against the Siegfried Line again in February in the Schnee Eifel.